Skip to main content

 Therefore, a nutritional strategy for hormonal optimization is a multi-faceted intervention.
 It supplies the essential substrates like cholesterol and amino acids.
 It provides the critical enzymatic cofactors like zinc and vitamin D. It also modulates the systemic inflammatory environment that governs aromatase activity and Leydig cell function.

-Finally, it cultivates a symbiotic gut microbiome capable of regulating the of androgens.
+Finally, it cultivates a symbiotic gut microbiome capable of regulating the enterohepatic circulation of androgens.
 This integrated approach ensures that the body’s internal environment is primed to support both endogenous hormonal production and the efficacy of clinical optimization protocols.

 References